zaneGittins/bifract/docs/administration/ingest-tokens.md

 Permissions are set during key creation and can be updated via the API.
 The overview table shows each key's active permissions at a glance.

-When a permission is disabled, the API key receives a `403 Forbidden` response for that operation.
-Permissions are enforced server-side regardless of how the key is used.

 For details on using API keys for ingestion, see the [API Reference](../api/ingestion.md).